Information About NAT

 Static Interface NAT with Port Translation

 You can configure static NAT to map a real address to an interface address/port combination.
-For example, if you want to redirect Telnet access for the ASASM outside interface to an inside host, then you can map the inside host IP address/port 23 to the ASASM interface address/port 23.
-(Note that although Telnet to the ASASM is not allowed to the lowest security interface, static NAT with interface port translation redirects the Telnet session instead of denying it).
+For example, if you want to redirect Telnet access to the adaptive security appliance outside port to an inside IP address (for example, a router interface), then you can map the inside IP address on port 23 to the interface address on port 23.
+(Note that Telnet is not allowed to the lowest security interface normally; static NAT with interface port translation redirects the disallowed Telnet session instead of denying it).

 Information About One-to-Many Static NAT

 Typically, you configure static NAT with a one-to-one mapping.
 However, in some cases, you might want to configure a single real address to several mapped addresses (one-to-many).
 When you configure one-to-many static NAT, when the real host initiates traffic, it always uses the first mapped address.
 However, for traffic initiated to the host, you can initiate traffic to any of the mapped addresses, and they will be untranslated to the single real address.

 Figure 27-4 shows a typical one-to-many static NAT scenario.
 The first translation is always active so both translated and remote hosts can initiate connections, but the subsequent mappings are unidirectional to the real host.